alviano/valasp/README.md

 ```

-Install it as pip module with
+Install it as a pip module with

 ```shell script
 pip install -e .